 - 1. Initiate the migration using Materialize - 2.
 Monitor the workflow using Workflow or VExec - 3.
-Start accessing your views once the workflow has started Replicating
+Start accessing your views once the workflow has started Replicating description: Move tables between keyspaces without downtime

 Notes There are special commands to perform common materialization tasks and you should prefer them to using Materialize directly.

-- If you just want to copy tables to a different keyspace use MoveTables. - If you want to change sharding strategies use Reshard instead description: Metrics related to vreplication functionality
+If you just want to copy tables to a different keyspace use MoveTables.
+If you want to change sharding strategies use Reshard instead